colintmurphy/BookListViews/README.md

 # BookListViews
 ## About
-- a simple demonstration of how TableView and CollectionView work using Google Books API
+- A simple demonstration of how TableView and CollectionView work using Google Books API

 ## Utalizes
 - UITableView